empathyco/x/packages/x-components/static-docs/build-search-ui/web-archetype-integration-guide.md

 };
 ```

-You can read more about the [snippet configuration](#snippet-configuration) below.
+You can read more about the [Snippet Configuration](#snippet-configuration) below.

 ### 2. Load the Interface&nbspX script

 Once you have defined your snippet configuration either as an object or a function, you can insert
-the Interface script.
+the Interface&nbspX script.
 This script is hosted in a URL of this shape
 `https://x.<environment?>.empathy.co/<instance>/app.js`.

 For example, supposing that `my-store` is the instance, and you want to load the production script,